 No. Malpractice claims against State hospitals are subject to special rules under the Minnesota State Tort Claims Act (Minn.
 Stat. § 3.736).
 However, claims against State hospitals or facilities are still subject to the general 4-year statute of limitations period.
 Minn.
 State §3.736 subd.
 11.

-Are there Special Rules or Suing a State Hospital or Agency?
+Are there Special Rules or Suing a State Hospital or Agency in Minnesota?

-Is Joint & Several Liability for Multiple Defendants?
+Does Minnesota Have Joint and Several Liability for Multiple Defendants?

-Are there any Special Requirements for Filing Medical Malpractice Lawsuits?
+Are there Special Requirements for Filing Medical Malpractice Lawsuits in Minnesota?

 In many states, medical malpractice claims are required to go through a preliminary arbitration process before a lawsuit can be filed in court.
 Minnesota does not have any such mandatory pre-filing arbitration procedure for medical malpractice cases.
 A suit for medical malpractice can be filed directly with the courts.